marekmiklenda/Mepytaruon/README.md

 This is the original interpreter for the esolang [Mepytaruon](https://esolangs.org/wiki/Mepytaruon).

-This interpreter can be used in other JVM applications with custom stdin/stdout.
-To see how to start a Mepytaruon program, look at ```main.kt``` and ```miklenda.marek.mepytaruon.control.Environment```.
+This interpreter can be used in other JVM applications with custom stdin/stdout/stderr.
+To see how to start a Mepytaruon program from another application, look at ```main.kt``` and ```miklenda.marek.mepytaruon.control.Environment```.

 ```
 usage: [-h] [-x X] [-y Y] [--start-up] [-c CELLS] [-t] PROGRAM